mkdocstrings/mkdocstrings/docs/insiders/index.md

 and complete a sponsorship of **$10 a month or more**.
 You can use your individual or organization GitHub account for sponsoring.

+Sponsorships lower than $10 a month are also very much appreciated, and useful.
+They won't grant you access to Insiders, but they will be counted towards reaching sponsorship goals.
+*Every* sponsorship helps us implementing new features and releasing them to the public.

 **Important**: If you're sponsoring **[@pawamoy][github sponsor profile]** through a GitHub organization, please send a short email to insiders@pawamoy.fr with the name of your